Massive resistance: Byrd Organization

 After Reconstruction ended in 1877 and the local Readjuster Party fell in the 1880s, Virginia's conservative Democrats actively worked to maintain legal and cultural racial segregation in Virginia through the Jim Crow laws.
 To complete white supremacy, after the U.S. Supreme Court's decision in Plessy v.
 Ferguson (1896), Virginia adopted a new constitution in 1902 effectively disenfranchising African Americans through restrictions on voter registration and also requiring racially segregated schools, among other features.
 In the early 20th century, Harry Flood Byrd (1887–1966), a Democrat who served as Virginia governor, led the Byrd Organization.

 Continuing a legacy of segregationist Democrats, from the mid-1920s until the late 1960s the Byrd Organization was a political machine that effectively controlled Virginia politics through a network of courthouse cliques of local constitutional officers in most of the state's counties.
 The Byrd Organization's greatest strength was in the rural areas of the state.
 It never gained a significant foothold in the independent cities, nor with the emerging suburban middle-class of Virginians after World War II.
-One of the Byrd Organization's most vocal, though moderate, long-term opponents proved to be Benjamin Muse, who served as a Democratic state senator from Petersburg, Virginia, then unsuccessfully ran for Governor as a Republican in 1941 and became a publisher and Washington Post columnist.
+One of the Byrd Organization's most vocal, though moderate, long-term opponents proved to be Benjamin Muse, who served as a Democratic state senator from Petersburg, Virginia, then unsuccessfully ran for governor as a Republican in 1941 and became a publisher and Washington Post columnist.

-Using legal challenges, by the 1940s, black attorneys who included Thurgood Marshall, Oliver W. Hill, William H. Hastie, Spottswood W. Robinson III and Leon A. Ransom were gradually winning civil rights cases based upon federal constitutional challenges.
+By the 1940s, Thurgood Marshall, Oliver W. Hill, William H. Hastie, Spottswood W. Robinson III, Leon A. Ransom and other black attorneys were gradually winning civil rights cases based upon federal constitutional challenges.
 Among these was the case of Davis v.
 County School Board of Prince Edward County, which was initiated by students to protest poor conditions at R. R. Moton High School in Farmville, Virginia.
 Their case became part of the landmark Brown v.
 Board of Education Supreme Court decision in 1954.
 That decision overturned Plessy and declared that state laws that established separate public schools for black and white students denied black children equal educational opportunities and were inherently unequal.
 As a result, de jure (legalized) racial segregation was ruled a violation of the Equal Protection Clause of the Fourteenth Amendment, thereby paving the way for desegregation and the Civil Rights Movement.